 The cause is unknown, and although there is presently no cure.
 There are treatment options such as medication and surgery to manage its symptoms.
-The disease is incurable but there are medicines which can really improve the quality of life.
+The disease is incurable but there are medicines that can really improve the quality of life.
 The effect of the Parkinsonism disease reaches 1-2% in people over the age of 50.

 Causes of Parkinson’s disease: